FOREX-Dollar jumps as U.S. jobs growth beats expectations

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Additional reporting by Joice Alves and Ritvik Carvalho in London; Editing by Alex Richardson)
+(Additional reporting by Joice Alves and Ritvik Carvalho in London and Karen Pierog in Chicago: Editing by Alex Richardson)

 ((karen.brettell@thomsonreuters.com))